aosabook/500lines/pedometer/chapter.md

 In the future, we can save `User` and `Trial` objects to the database.
 The `create`, `find`, and `all` methods in `Upload` will then be relevant to `User` and `Trial` as well.
 That means we'd likely refactor those out into their own class to deal with data storage and retrieval in general, and each of our `User`, `Trial`, and `Upload` classes would inherit from that class.
 We might eventually add helper query methods to that class, and continue building it up from there.

-Since the `Upload` class deals only with the file system and doesn't relate directly to the implementation of the pedometer, we've left it out for brevity.
-Let's move on to the web application side of our program.

 ## 2. Building a Web Application

 Web apps have been built many times over, so we'll leverage the important work of the open source community and use an existing framework to do the boring plumbing work for us.
 The Sinatra framework does just that.
 In the tool's own words, Sinatra is "a DSL for quickly creating web applications in Ruby".
 Perfect.

-Our web app will need to respond to HTTP requests, so we'll need a file that defines a route for each combination of HTTP method and URL.
+Our web app will need to respond to HTTP requests, so we'll need a file that defines a route and associated code block for each combination of HTTP method and URL.
 Let's call it `pedometer.rb`.

 ~~~~~~~
 get '/uploads' do